 I thought a better future for ADR (Alternative/Appropriate Dispute Resolution i.e. not going to court!) lay in two directions, family arbitration, and directive mediation.

 Family arbitration occurred to me in Spring 2001 (on a plane to the Bahamas, as these things do) as one constructive way forward in some cases to avoid court, yet overcome some of the shortcomings in traditional mediation.
 I promoted this to the profession and qualified as an arbitrator.
 I chaired a working party drafting rules for family arbitration in England whose report is on the ADR area of my Information pages.
 In February 2012, after a massive amount of very hard work by many people, an English family law arbitration scheme was launched and is having much success already.
 I was on the initial training course and I sat on the advisory board of the governing body.
 After working for over a decade on this, I am really pleased at what has been accomplished and excited at what can be accomplished in the future through family law arbitration.
-I undertake family arbitration work and more information on the information pages
+I undertake family arbitration work and more information can be found here

 In 1988 I was asked to do a minor talk on tax issues as part of a day conference for family lawyers.
 Ten days before the event, the Chancellor radically changed the law.
 The talk became the most important one of the day and delegates rose from 50 to 250.
 Gulp!
 Sink or swim.
 And from that I took to lecturing as one part of my practice, and it has been one of the most enjoyable aspects over many years.
 I have spoken extensively at conferences in England and frequently abroad including as international keynote speaker at major national conferences abroad.
 I have also presented training videos, learning the skills of scripting, asking the questions, doing pieces to camera and editing.
 I have written extensively for many magazines and the news media.
 In November 2011 I was awarded Jordans Family Law Commentator of the Year Award for my work commenting to the profession on family law developments.
 It was a real privilege.
 I have continued to speak extensively at conference around the world

 In March 2001, the EU sprung a new law known as Brussels II on the family law profession which made radical changes to divorce law.
-Somehow I was one of the first practitioners to get to the change, wrote and lectured about it, lobbied for improvements and have been very involved ever since on European developments in family law.
-There is now a huge EU influence on domestic family law.
+I was one of the first practitioners to get to the change, wrote and lectured about it, lobbied for improvements and have been very involved ever since on European developments in family law.
+There has been a huge EU influence on domestic family law.
 I have continued to stay abreast (and hopefully ahead) of the developments in international family law, especially from the EU, and have written for the profession, both here in England and international.
 I have been invited to join EU experts groups on family law.
 I have been at the forefront in the past couple of years in looking at the effect of Brexit on family law

 Although I have always written extensively on family law matters, I was really honoured to be asked by Jordans to write a major textbook on international family law.
 It is now in its 5th edition, published January 2017, under the title of The International Family Law Practice.
 It is 1500 pages or so including original statutory material from England and abroad.
 It has taken a massive amount of time but I have enjoyed it very much indeed.